TheThingSystem/steward/nodewiki/steward/Devices.md

 #### Singleton Actor

 ## Choosing a technology to integrate

-If you are a developer, you may find this section interesting.

 There are a large number of technologies available for integration.
 The steward's architecture is agnostic with respect to the choice of communication and application protocols.
 However,